ChrisVine/chez-simple-sockets/README.md

 that this procedure should only be used where 'address' has a single network address which can be looked up from a local file such as /etc/host, or it is a string in IPv4 dotted decimal format.
-Otherwise call connect-to-ipv4-host via await-task-in-thread! or await-task-in-event-loop!.
+Otherwise call connect-to-ipv4-host via await-task-in-thread!, await-task-in-event-loop! or await-task-in-thread-pool!.

 This procedure is intended to be called within a waitable procedure invoked by a-sync (which supplies the 'await' and 'resume' arguments).